dandi/s3-log-extraction/README.md

 - parallelized: The process can be run in parallel across multiple workers, which increases throughput.
 - interruptible: The process can be safely interrupted (`ctrl+C` or `pkill`) with only a very low chance of causing corruption.
 For parallelized interruption you may have to either `pkill` the main dispatch process or spam `ctrl+C` multiple times.
-- resumable: The process can be resumed from the last checkpoint without losing any progress.
+- updatable: The process can be resumed from the last checkpoint without losing any progress.
 It can also be run fresh at different times, such as on a CRON cycle, and it will only interact with unprocessed data.

 ### Performance